 - 2. Overall GPA of 2.50 on a 4.0 scale on all undergraduate work from an institution accredited by a regional association. - 3.
-Satisfactory entrance examination scores on either the Graduate Record Examinations or the Miller Analogy Test. - 4.
-A completed Graduate School application packet, including three letters of recommendation from persons who can attest to the applicant's academic competence or ability to do graduate work and the written statement of purpose. - 5.
-MAT applicants are required to complete an interview successfully with the MAT coordinator, program area faculty, and teachers.
+Satisfactory entrance examination scores on either the Graduate Record Examination or the Miller Analogy Test. - 4.
+A completed Graduate School application packet, including the written statement of purpose and three letters of recommendation from persons who can attest to the applicant's academic competence or ability to do graduate work. - 5.
+MAT applicants are required to complete an interview successfully with the MAT coordinator, program area faculty, and teachers. - 166 P=Prerequisite(s); C=Corequisite(s); P/C=Prerequisite(s) or Corequisite(s); R=Recommended P, C, or P/C